What is the Melting Point of Aluminum and its Alloys?

 • Chemical equipment

-If you wish to use Aluminum in the Hydraulic system, 5052 aluminum alloy has been a top choice for decades.
-It is because of its high strength and properties useful for heavy hydraulic systems.
+If you wish to use aluminum in the Hydraulic system, 5052 aluminum alloy has been a top choice for decades.
+This is because of its high strength and properties, which are helpful for heavy hydraulic systems.
+Its melting point is 605-650 on the Celsius scale and 1125 to 1200 on the Fahrenheit scale.
+The application of this alloy includes:

 • Pressure vessels